nyanpasu64/exotracker-cpp/src/DESIGN.md

 ## GUI settings and sync

 There are two types of persistent settings, saved to disk.
+(Neither has been implemented yet.)

 - Options are set in the options dialog.
 Changes from other program instances are not picked up when you open the options dialog, but when you explicitly press the "synchronize settings" button.
 Changes are written to disk/registry when the dialog is applied or closed.
 - Persistent state items (cursor follows playback, overflow paste) are set in the main window, and written to disk when the program is closed.